nxp-appcodehub/dm-eiq-genai-flow-demonstrator/README.md

 ### BSP selection
 This demo requires a Linux BSP available at [Embedded Linux for i.MX Applications Processors](https://www.nxp.com/design/design-center/software/embedded-software/i-mx-software/embedded-linux-for-i-mx-applications-processors:IMXLINUX).

+For i.MX8MP EVK, the NPU Acceleration is unavailable.
+LLM pipeline will run on CPUs for this platform.
+Therefore there is not a custom BSP and the default BSP is the only choice.

-Although the demo can work on the regular NXP Q1 2025 BSP, it works best on the BSP customized with the [meta-eiq-genai-flow](meta-eiq-genai-flow) available in the package.
+For i.MX95, although the demo can work on the regular NXP Q1 2025 BSP (L6.12.3-1.0.0), it works best on the BSP customized with the [meta-eiq-genai-flow](meta-eiq-genai-flow) available in the package.
 This meta-layer updates:
 * **Linux kernel:** matmul Neutron C-API
 * **Device tree:** dedicated Continuous Memory Allocation (CMA) area for Neutron
 * **Onnxruntime:** add Neutron Execution Provider
 * **Neutron assets:** driver and firmware for matmul operations handling.

+> **Note:** The meta-layer is for the EVK i.MX95 A1 revision only on Q1 BSP (L6.12.3_1.0.0).
+It's not necessary for EVK with i.MX95 B0 revision or BSPs > Q1 2025.
+>
+> **Note:** The package works on Q2 BSP (L6.12.20_2.0.0) with Neutron acceleration for LLMs without the need of the meta-layer on an EVK with i.MX95 B0 revision
+>
+> **Note:** The package works on Q2 BSP (L6.12.20_2.0.0) with Neutron acceleration for LLMs by replacing the /lib/firmware/NeutronFwllm.elf by the one present in the meta-layer on an EVK with i.MX95 A1 revision
+>

 See [README](meta-eiq-genai-flow/README) in [meta-eiq-genai-flow](meta-eiq-genai-flow) for build details.

 This customization benefits are an important CPU load reduction plus a faster Time-To-First-Token (TTFT) on LLM operations.
 See LLM Benchmark section for details.